 As you might expect, manual exploration is time-consuming and not the most efficient way to find slime chunks.
 Instead, you should spend some time analyzing your world’s seed and find out the slime chunks to reach them directly.
 Follow these steps below to analyze your world seed and find slime chunks:

-2. Next, go to the slime finder website (visit) and paste the seed code in the seed column.
+- Next, go to the slime finder website (visit) and paste the seed code in the seed option.
 Then, choose your game’s version from the drop-down below.
 The website will then analyze your seed and display the location of all the slime chunks.

 Requirements to Make a Slime Farm in Minecraft

-Once you locate a slime chunk, you need the following items to make a slime farm in Minecraft:
+Once you locate a slime chunk, you need the following items to make a slime farm:

 - 64 Magma blocks (complete stack)

 - 64 Torches, foglights, or other light source blocks (complete stack)

 - 256 Building blocks (4 stacks of any building block)

 - Multiple pickaxes